Lasombra99/lasombra99/README.md

 ### Hi there 👋

+ Im a men and i want to be better in programming so this start like this.
 <!--
 **Lasombra99/lasombra99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.